-Here’s what I think I know about my dad: he is at once both racist and not, or in other words, he’s accidentally racist.
+Here’s what I think I know about my dad: He’s accidentally racist because he’s not open to the idea that any of the ideas he grew up with and taught me could possibly be wrong.
 You could replace “accidentally” with other words like ignorant, oblivious, thoughtless, and indifferent and you wouldn’t be wrong.
 This doesn’t excuse it, but it does help explain how an otherwise compassionate man could also be racist.
-And, I think when looking from this vantage point, anyone could examine themselves and see where they might be doing the same thing.
-We have to be fearless in truly seeing ourselves.
+And I think when looking from this vantage point, anyone could examine themselves and see where they might be doing the same thing.

 He listened to extreme-right Republican political talking heads.
-His patriotism and racism somehow converged to be one and the same.
+His patriotism and racism somehow converged to be one and the same, with a booster of a zealous religious upbringing.
 Taking care of his own family and his own country came first.
 He would carelessly talk about another race, not understanding how what he was saying was so hurtful.
 But then, he would get up at 3am and race to help someone who wasn’t white, at no cost to them, because he loved everyone.

 I’d like to think that if he was still of sound mind I could talk this over with him, reason with him, and he would tell me he regrets the racism he participated in and perpetuated by not thinking very hard about it.
 I’d want him to tell me that he sent me to JBS camp to learn more about how the USA meddles in foreign affairs and less because he wanted me to believe that white people know better than other races.
 I’d want him to tell me that he’d changed and evolved over the years and that he was proud of me for changing and evolving, too.
 That anyone could change and evolve if they understood and wanted to.